 Tax Audit Lawyers in Columbia

-In Columbia, Indiana, a "tax audit" is a procedure in which the IRS or local tax authorities conduct an investigation of a taxpayer's tax filings, looking at them in more detail than they ordinarily do.
-Normally, they do this because there is something suspicious in the tax return.
-State and federal tax authorities also do a some number of random audits each year, without necessarily suspecting that an individual auditee has done anything wrong.
+In Columbia, Kentucky, a "tax audit" is a procedure in which the IRS or local tax authorities conduct an investigation of a taxpayer's tax filings, looking at them in more detail than they ordinarily do.
+Usually, they do this because there is something suspicious in the tax return.
+State and federal tax authorities also do a certain number of random audits each year, without necessarily suspecting that an individual auditee has done anything wrong.

-Reasons For a Tax Audit in Columbia, Indiana
+Reasons For a Tax Audit in Columbia, Kentucky

-How Can A Columbia, Indiana Tax Lawyer Help?
+How Can A Columbia, Kentucky Tax Lawyer Help?

 If you are audited in Columbia, Kentucky, and believe that you have done everything right in preparing and filing your tax return, you probably don't have much to worry about.
 If there is anything wrong with your tax return, it was probably the result of an honest mistake, which will result in light penalties - usuallyy just an order to pay any back taxes you owe, plus interest.

 But, there are some tax audits that are far more complicated and serious than a tax return having a few more deductions than usual.
 If this is the situation you're in, you should contact a Columbia, Kentucky tax attorney as soon as possible, to help make sure that your tax audit goes smoothly.